Program overview

 Program Overview

 The Truck and Coach Technician (Optional Co-op) program at Centennial College is designed to equip students with both theoretical knowledge and practical skills necessary for success in the truck and coach industry.
 This program emphasizes applied mechanics, vehicle dynamics, and component design and repair.
 Students will also receive advanced training in HVAC systems, preventative maintenance, and fixed operations management.
-Additionally, the curriculum includes English and general education courses, ensuring a well-rounded educational experience.
-Notably, the program incorporates two electric vehicle courses focusing on high voltage, safety, and components, preparing graduates to meet the evolving demands of the industry.
+Additionally, the curriculum includes two electric vehicle courses focusing on high voltage, safety, and components.
+This comprehensive approach ensures that graduates are well-prepared to meet the demands of employers in one of the largest sectors of the economy.

 Program Structure